-Practice (3).
-Research and principles of behavior disorders/emotional disturbance; definitions, etiology, characteristics,

-SPED 548 Behavior Disorders: Theory to

-- definitions, etiology, characteristics, classifications, prevalence, curricula, management, methods, and materials.
-Prerequisites: Six hours in special education coursework, or consent of instructor. - SPED 569 Workshop in Special Education (1-3).
+During the last semester of the Alternative Licensure Program, students will complete SPED 547-Internship.
+The internship course will act as the student teaching component for the Alternative Licensure Program.
+During the internship experience, students will complete projects with components from all previous course work.
+Students will be observed by an Internship cooperating teacher as well as an ENMU supervising instructor a minimum of three times (combined) throughout the semester.
+This course does NOT count towards a Masters Degree in Special Education at Eastern New Mexico University.
+(F, - SPED 548 Behavior Disorders: Theory to Practice (3).
+Research and principles of behavior disorders/emotional disturbance; definitions, etiology, characteristics, classifications, prevalence, curricula, management, methods and materials.
+Prerequisite: Six hours in special education coursework or consent of instructor.
+(S) - SPED 569 Workshop in Special Education (1-3).
 As announced.
-(May be repeated for a maximum of 3 cr.). - SPED 579 Individual Research (1-3).
+(May be repeated for a maximum of 3 cr.).

+SPED 570 Special Theory to Practice Courses

+(1-3).
+Theory to Practice investigates disabilities commonly seen in the public school classroom.
+The topical courses will offer students knowledge and skills to work with students diagnosed with the variety of disabilities investigated.
+Theory and research will be coupled with active practice in the classroom.
+SPED 570 may be repeated for credit as the topical offerings vary.
+SPED 570 course will fulfill elective credit in the master's level program or may be used as continued learning courses.

+A. ADHD/TBI 3 credits B. TBI 1 credit C. ADHD 1 credit D. Autism/Asperger's Syndrome 1-3 credits E. Medical Problems in Classroom 1-3 credits 1 credit F. Seizures and Epilepsy G. Sensory Integration 1-3 credits H. Early Child/ Special Education 3 credits

+SPED 579 Individual Research (1-3).
 (May be repeated for a maximum of 4 cr.)
 Prerequisite: Consent of instructor.
-Approval for this course must be received prior to the semester taken. - SPED 583 Field Studies in Special Education (1-3).
+Approval for this course must be received prior to the semester taken.

+SPED 580 Professional Educator (1-3).
+The needs of special educators are as varied as the students in the classroom.
+Continual professional enrichment is required to stay abreast of the newest topics, needs and demands of the discipline.
+SPED 580 will provide up-to-date relevant topical courses which can be used for electives in the master's of special education degree, or as professional development enrichment course work.
+SPED 580 may be repeated for credit as the topical offerings vary.

+A. Section 504 of the Vocational Rehabilitation Act of 1973 1 credit

+B. Pre-referral Process and Interventions

+1-3 credits C. Working with Paraprofessionals 1-3 credits D. Transition 1-3 credits E. Language Development 3 credits F. Disability Awareness 3 credits G. Process of Special Education 1-3 credits H. FBA/BIP 1-3 credits I. Positive Behavior Supports 1-3 credits J. Working with Non-verbal Students 1-3 credits K. Part C Intervention 1-3 credits

+SPED 583 Field Studies in Special Education

+(1-3).
 As announced.
 Prerequisite: Consent of instructor.
-Approval for this course must be received prior to the semester taken. - SPED 590 Graduate Project (1-6).
+Approval for this course must be received prior to the semester taken.

+SPED 590 Graduate Project (1-6).
 A graduate project designed as a culminating exhibition of mastery of the content of the student's program.

 (SPED 590 credit must total 6 cr. for graduate degree.)
-Students may register for 1-3 hours per semester to reach the total required. - SPED 593 Topics in Special Education (1-3).
-As announced. - SPED 599 Master's Thesis (1-6).
+Students may register for 1-3 hours per semester to reach the total required.

+SPED 593 Topics in Special Education (1-3).
+As announced.

+SPED 599 Master's Thesis (1-6).
 (SPED 599 credit must total 6 cr. for graduate degree.)
 Prerequisite: Consent of graduate advisory committee.
 Students may register for 1-3 hours per semester to reach the total required.